Morgan Schneiderlin: Southampton

 Schneiderlin moved from Strasbourg to Championship club Southampton on 27 June 2008, having signed a four-year contract in a deal that could rise to €1.5 million (£1.2 million).
 He joined Southampton despite receiving an offer from local rivals Portsmouth, then a Premier League team.
 Schneiderlin made his debut in a 2–1 defeat away to Cardiff City on 9 August 2008.

-The Frenchman scored his first goal for Southampton away against Bristol Rovers on 13 April 2010, with the match finishing in a 5–1 victory.
+He scored his first goal for Southampton away against Bristol Rovers on 13 April 2010, with the match finishing in a 5–1 victory.
 Schneiderlin signed a new deal with Saints on 19 August 2011, to keep him at the club until the summer of 2014.

 After promotion to the Premier League in 2012, he kept his place in the side, playing the full 90 minutes of the opening game against Manchester City, a 3–2 away loss.
 On 2 September, he scored a goal against Manchester United, giving his side a 2–1 lead in a 3–2 loss.
 Schneiderlin followed this up with another home goal in a 1–1 draw with Swansea City on 10 November, trapping a Rickie Lambert header with his chest and then placing the ball past onrushing goalkeeper Gerhard Tremmel.

 On 16 January 2013, he captained Southampton in a comeback which saw them draw 2–2 with European champions Chelsea at Stamford Bridge.
 He went on to score his third Premier League goal in a 2–2 draw with Wigan Athletic on 2 February, helping Southampton fight back from a goal down.

 On 25 February 2013, Schneiderlin signed a new contract extension to keep him at Southampton until the summer of 2017.
 At the end of the season, Schneiderlin was credited for the most tackles, interceptions and highest work rate in the Premier League, establishing himself as one of the best defensive midfielders in England.
 He picked up both the Players' Player and Fans' Player of the Year awards at Southampton's end of season awards.

 Schneiderlin scored twice in a 3–1 win at West Ham United on 30 August 2014, equalling his goal tally from the previous season's Premier League campaign.
 He scored his third goal of the season against Newcastle United on 13 September, curling in a late strike past goalkeeper Tim Krul, as the Saints won 4–0.
 On 28 December, he was sent off two minutes from the end of a 1–1 home draw against Chelsea.
 He suffered a knee injury against Tottenham on 25 April 2015, ruling him out for the remainder of the season.